Health and safety for office workers | Practical steps for employers

-Many employers in office-based businesses tend to have a relaxed attitude to Workplace Health & Safety.
+It's quite common for employers in office-based businesses to have a relaxed attitude to health and safety.

-They think that if there are no ladders to fall off or machines to get limbs caught in, then there’s nothing to worry about.
+You might assume that if there are no obvious high-risk hazards, such as ladders to fall off or machines to get limbs caught in, then there’s nothing to worry about.

 All employers – whatever their business and whatever the level of risk – must: